Nuand/bladeRF/host/utilities/bladeRF-cli/src/cmd/doc/interactive-help.md

    used, and the output file be written to RAM (e.g. `/tmp`, `/dev/shm`), if space allows.
 For larger captures at higher sample rates, consider using an SSD instead of a HDD.
+ * The CSV format produces two columns per channel, with the first two columns corresponding to the I,Q pair for the first channel configured with the `channel` parameter; the next two columns corresponding to the I,Q of the second channel, and so on.

 trigger